aiscend-research/smallholder-irrigation-dataset/src/features/README.md

 The satellite imagery we use for the time series is Sentinel-2 L1C data (available starting June 2015), retrieved through [Google Earth Engine](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_HARMONIZED)

 For each of the 37 ten-day windows in the time series, we generate a mosaic image spanning the interval, and save it to our Google Cloud Bucket.
 Each of these resultant images contains 13 bands: all 10 original Sentinel-2 bands and 3 derived bands to measure vegetation.

+Preprocessing for Each Mosaic:

+- Pseudo-Atmospheric Correction (DOS):
+    - Each Sentinel-2 L1C mosaic is first corrected using a simple Dark Object Subtraction (DOS)algorithm.
+This reduces atmospheric haze and brings the reflectance values closer to L2A surface reflectance.

+- Custom Scene Classification Layer (SCL):
+    - After atmospheric correction, a custom SCL (Scene Classification Layer) band is generated based on NDVI, NDWI, NDSI, and brightness thresholds.
+This SCL simulates the L2A official product, enabling masking of clouds, shadows, water, snow/ice, vegetation, and more, and allows downstream analysis to use L2A-like quality masks for each time step.

+Each of these resultant images contains the following bands:

 - **10 Original Sentinel-2 Bands**: B2, B3, B4, B5, B6, B7, B8, B8A, B11, B12
 - **NDVI: Normalized Difference Vegetation Index**: Measures green vegetation density, computed from NIR and Red bands (B8, B4).